drew458/pizza-translator/README.md

 Python 3+

 # Usage
 It is really time-saving when you assign a keyboard shortcut to it.
-To do so, create a shortcut of the script, the right-click it and give it your preferred keyboard shortcut.
+To do so, create a shortcut of the script, right-click it and give it your preferred keyboard shortcut.
 Note that this may conflict with other keyboard shortcuts in your operating system, so choose it wisely.